ronakg/notes/tmux.md

 # Start windows at 1
 set -g base-index 1

-# Enable mouse mode by default
+# Enable mouse mode by default for tmux version >= 2.1
 setw -g mode-mouse on

+# Enable mouse mode by default for tmux version < 2.1
+# set -g mode-mouse on
+# set -g mouse-resize-pane on
+# set -g mouse-select-pane on
+# set -g mouse-select-window on

 # Allow mouse to select which pane to use
 set -g mouse-select-pane on